How does Medicare work?

 Part A and Part B are often referred to as Original Medicare.
 These two parts cover hospital and hospital-related medical expenses, outpatient care services, durable medical equipment, some prescriptions, ambulance services, testing, and much more.

-Part C is known as Medicare Advantage and is a form of private insurance offered by private insurance companies that must at a minimum provide the same levels of benefits as original medicare, and some Part C plans provide more.
+Part C is known as Medicare Advantage and is a form of private insurance offered by private insurance companies that must, at a minimum provide the same levels of benefits as Original Medicare.
+Some Part C plans to provide more.
 Policies coverage and costs will vary, but frequently, coverage will exceed what’s covered under Part A and B.

-Private companies offering these plans are paid by Medicare and incentivized to keep their patients healthy, that is why the often offer benefits not available under original Medicare.
+Private companies offering these plans are paid by Medicare and incentivized to keep their patients healthy; that is why they often offer benefits not available under original Medicare.

 Part D is also an optional insurance program that offers enhanced prescription drug coverage.
 If you’re eligible for Part A and B coverage, you can also purchase a Part D plan from a company or private insurer that has been approved by Medicare.

 In some cases, prescription drug coverage is covered under a Part C plan.
 Even though Part D is optional, there are scenarios where penalities can occur.